ministryofjustice/intranet/public/app/mu-plugins/cluster-helper/README.md

 Periodically, the plugin will check if the list of pods is up to date.
 If a pod is no longer in the list, it will be removed.

+## Dashboard Widget

+A dashboard widget is provided to display the current list of pods in the cluster.
+This widget can be used to monitor the status of the cluster and ensure that all pods are registered correctly.

 ## Example usage

 In the file `public/app/themes/clarity/inc/admin/page.php` you can find an example of how to use the cluster helper plugin to clear the nginx cache across all pods in the cluster.